Jarred Brooks

 Jarred Brooks Ford (born May 2, 1993) known professionally as Jarred Brooks, is an American professional mixed martial artist currently competing in ONE Championship, where he is the former ONE Strawweight World Champion and former Interim ONE Strawweight World Champion.
-A professional competitor since 2014, he has also competed for the Ultimate Fighting Championship (UFC), Pancrase, Rizin Fighting Federation, and the World Series of Fighting (WSOF) (now Professional Fighters League).
+A professional since 2014, he has also competed for the Ultimate Fighting Championship (UFC), Pancrase, Rizin Fighting Federation, and the World Series of Fighting (WSOF) (now Professional Fighters League).

 Background

 Born and raised in Warsaw, Indiana, Brooks began wrestling from a young age alongside his brother.
 Competing in the 113 lb. weight class, Brooks was highly talented and a touted prospect coming out of high school, being ranked first overall in the nation for his weight class as a senior.
 During his junior season, Brooks entered the state tournament with a record of 27–1, making it to the final before losing.
 During his senior season, Brooks compiled an undefeated 35–0 record, capturing the state championship in the process.
 After originally attending Indiana Tech, he later transferred to Notre Dame College before focusing on a career in MMA.